 Boredom is a truly dangerous commodity.
 Yesterday afternoon I had a sudden hankering to cut my hair.
 I have quite long hair, so googled a couple of things and had a go.
 I then discovered that I had taken absolutely nothing off the length (intended outcome) and have in fact given myself a slightly above jaw-line length fringe.
 Which was in truth, muchly surprising.
 The last time I remember having a fringe was aged around seventeen and I was growing it out.

 The transition between my Mum having control over my hair and me was quite big.
 When I was fifteen, my Mum had my hair ‘layered’.
-In truth, I don’t think that I had any idea what she was talking about, but she seemed excited and I didn’t really have too much interest in what it looked like.
+I don’t think that I had any idea what she was talking about, but she seemed excited and I didn’t really have too much interest in what it looked like.
 The only time that I did was when I had it short and the hairdresser made it uneven.. which caused huge contention, but layering, I was utterly down for.
 My hair is naturally curly.
 If I go to sleep with damp hair I wake up with an eighties perm.
 Post layering, It was much curly.
 I am not sure I quite realised how curly until the day of my class photo.
-Mum had given me instructions to remove my hairband and shake it out prior to photograph time.
+Mum had given me instructions to remove my hairband and ‘shake it out’ prior to photograph time.
 I did, with the due diligence of an obedient daughter.
 Sweet and Holy Moses.
 On first glance of this photo, my hair is all you see, you would be forgiven for thinking that ‘Cousin IT’ had just landed on my head.
 My hair was huge.
 Almost as wide on each side as my face was.
 I think it was this photo that inspired more of a love for my hair.
-Growing out all layers and fringe with immediate effect was now a priority.
+Growing out all layers and fringe with immediate effect became a priority.

 This morning I went to see my most talented friend who made my hair happy again.
 And now I am going to find a good selection of clips to contend with my five minutes of boredom.